 Struggling to Sell Your House Because of a Japanese Knotweed Problem?

-Selling a house without Japanese Knotweed can be difficiult, but trying to sell a house with a Knotweed issue can be very problematic and many sellers struggle to sell their properties at all.
+Selling a house fast without Japanese Knotweed can be difficiult, but trying to sell a house with a Knotweed issue can be very problematic and many sellers struggle to sell their properties at all.